learn-with-tony/nyc-otters-2017-phase1/resources/pair-checkin-tips.md

 #### During Pairing

 1. Close email, chats and turn off notifications.
-2. Use your whiteboards to take notes so you don't have to interrupt your pair when you notice something you need to do later.
+2. Using a journal or whiteboard to jot down notes can be a great tool.
+It allows you to continue pairing while keeping a log of questions you may want to ask an instructor later.
 3. Make sure you are bouncing back and forth between driver-navigator roles and practising the Pomodoro technique.
-4. Avoid non-essential conversation with others while your pair is working.
-A good pattern to follow is you and your pair go check in with other groups together to share knowledge and discuss strategies.
+4. Avoid non-essential conversation with others while you and your pair are working.
+However, you and your pair may want to check in with other groups to share knowledge and discuss strategies.
-5. Timebox challenges and check in at regular intervals throughout the day to make sure above agreements are holding
+6. Check in at regular intervals throughout the day to make sure above agreements are holding.
+7. Consider whether or not you want to timebox each challenge before diving in.

 Pairing is a huge part of your DBC experience, and it's important to think of pairing as a learnable skill, just like any technical proficiency you're working on.
 It can be very hard to become a good pair and ask others to do the same, so it's best to start practicing these habits early, and stick with them each day.